Snowflake-Labs/sfquickstarts/site/sfguides/src/vhol_snowpipe_streaming_msk/vhol_snowflake_snowpipe_streaming_msk.md

 <!---------------------------->
 ## Create a provisioned Kafka cluster and a Linux jumphost in AWS
-Duration: 30
+Duration: 30 minutes

 #### 1. Create an MSK cluster and an EC2 instance
-For security purpose, we will deploy the MSK cluster in private subnets.
-You should pre-create or use an existing VPC that has private subnets prior to the lab.
+The MSK cluster is created in a VPC managed by Amazon.
+We will deploy our Kafka clients in our own VPC and use security groups to ensure the communications between the MSK cluster and clients are secure.
+Please refer to this [document](https://docs.aws.amazon.com/whitepapers/latest/amazon-msk-migration-guide/amazon-managed-streaming-for-apache-kafka-amazon-msk.html) for the MSK networking topology.

 First, click [here](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=MSK-Snowflake&templateURL=https://jsnow-vhol-assets.s3.us-west-2.amazonaws.com/msk/msk-CFT-for-SE-Sandbox.json)
 to launch a provisioned MSK cluster.
-Note the default AWS region is **us-west-2 (Oregon)**, feel free to select a region you prefer to deploy the environment.
+Note the default AWS region is `us-west-2 (Oregon)`, feel free to select a region you prefer to deploy the environment.

-Click **Next** at the **Create stack** page.
+Click `Next` at the `Create stack` page.
 Set the Stack name or modify the default value to customize it to your identity.
 Leave the default Kafka version as is.
-For **MSKSecurityGroupId**, we recommend to use the [default security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/default-custom-security-groups.html) in your VPC.
-In the drop-down menu, pick two subnets, they should both public or private subnets depending on the layout of your VPC.
-Leave **TLSMutualAuthentication** as false and the jumphost instance type and AMI id as default before clicking
+For `MSKSecurityGroupId`, we recommend to use the [default security group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/default-custom-security-groups.html) in your VPC.
+In the drop-down menu, pick two subnets, they can be either public or private subnets depending on the network layout of your VPC.
+Leave `TLSMutualAuthentication` as false and the jumphost instance type and AMI id as default before clicking
-**Next**.
+`Next`.

 See below sample screen capture for reference.

 ![](assets/msk-cft-stack-1.png)

-Leave everything as default in the **Configure stack options** page and click **Next**.
+Leave everything as default in the `Configure stack options` page and click `Next`.
-In the **Review** page, click **Submit**.
+In the `Review` page, click `Submit`.

-In about 5-10 minutes, the Cloudformation template provisions an MSK cluster with two brokers in the subnets you selected.
-It will also provision a Linux EC2 instance that we can use to run the Kafka connector, producer and consumer.
+In about 10-30 minutes depending on your AWS region, the Cloudformation template provisions an MSK cluster with two brokers.
+It will also provision a Linux EC2 instance in the subnet you selected.
+We will then use it to run the Kafka connector with Snowpipe streaming SDK and the producer.

 #### 2. Configure the Linux session for timeout and default shell

 In this step we need to connect to the EC2 instance in order to interact with the MSK cluster.

-Go to the AWS [Systems Manager](https://us-west-2.console.aws.amazon.com/systems-manager/home) console in the same region where you setup the MSK cluster, Click **Session Manager** on the left pane.
+Go to the AWS [Systems Manager](https://us-west-2.console.aws.amazon.com/systems-manager/home) console in the same region where you setup the MSK cluster, Click `Session Manager` on the left pane.

 ![](assets/session-mgr-1.png)

 Next, we will set the preferred shell as bash.

-Click **Preferences** tab.
+Click the `Preferences` tab.
 ![](assets/session-mgr-1.0.png)

-Click **Edit** button.
+Click the `Edit` button.
 ![](assets/session-mgr-1.1.png)

-Go to **General preferences** section, type in 60 minutes for idle session timeout value.
+Go to `General preferences` section, type in 60 minutes for idle session timeout value.

 ![](assets/session-mgr-1.1.5.png)

-Further scroll down to **Linux shell profile** section, and type in **/bin/bash** before clicking **Save** button.
+Further scroll down to `Linux shell profile` section, and type in `/bin/bash` before clicking `Save` button.

 ![](assets/session-mgr-1.2.png)

 #### 3. Connect to the Linux EC2 instance console
-Now go back to the **Session** tab and click the **Start session** button.
+Now go back to the `Session` tab and click the `Start session` button.
 ![](assets/session-mgr-2.png)

-Now you should see the EC2 instance created by the Cloudformation template under **Target instances**.
+Now you should see the EC2 instance created by the Cloudformation template under `Target instances`.
-Its name should be **\<Cloudformation stack name\>-jumphost**, select it and click **Start session**.
+Its name should be `<Cloudformation stack name>-jumphost`, select it and click `Start session`.
 ![](assets/session-mgr-3.png)

 #### 4. Create a key-pair to be used for authenticating with Snowflake programmatically